Perhaps the coolest thing I did in the summer of 2017 was building a machine that “printed” money.

 Four years on, most things have changed.
 The three of us used to work in a social enterprise together — which I’ll always remember as some of my most meaningful work.

 Captain remains in that space, but is focused on digital learning now.
 Gamer has moved into freelancing, working on Human Resources projects.
 I went full-time into crypto in 2018, helping set up Malaysia’s first and largest digital asset exchange.

 From seeing each other every day, we probably see each other once a year on Zoom now.
 If you’ve ever left a company, you’ll understand that most colleagues are “situational friends.”
 When the situation changes — if someone resigns — you realize you actually didn’t have very much in common.
 But for the three of us, we still had our WhatsApp group.
 Supposedly to chat about mining, but it allowed us to keep in touch too.

 At Ethereum’s current prices (~ USD 3,100), we almost 4x-ed our initial investments: turning roughly RM 3,000 (including electricity bills) each into >RM 11,300.
 Nothing to shout about in the crypto world where people can make 60x gains overnight.
 Also, if we’d just bought Ethereum directly instead of building a mining machine, we’d have 10x-ed our money.

 As for building cool things with good friends — whether they make money or not — that will forever be priceless.

 – – –

-- Fun Fact: Captain did his Master’s thesis in Elliptic Curve Cryptography — the technology that’s used in Bitcoin and Ethereum addresses — in 2000.
+- Fun Fact: Captain did his Bachelor’s thesis in Elliptic Curve Cryptography — the technology that’s used in Bitcoin and Ethereum addresses — in 2000.
 Bitcoin was launched in 2009.
 It’s funny sometimes how the dots connect.